-Coach Beverly will walk participants through the 3 Step Process to Save Feet; Assess, Screen and Report.
+Coach Beverly walks participants through the 3 Step Process to Save Feet; Assess, Screen and Report.
 She will provide simple and clear instructions on how to assess and inspect feet, along with risk assessment and action steps.
 We will share free teaching tools, strategies, and documentation forms adapted from the Lower Extremity Prevention Program (LEAP) that you can immediately implement in your practice setting.

 According to a 2019 article published in Diabetes Care, the rate of amputations in the U.S. is increasing.
 Each year, people with diabetes experience approximately 200,000 non-traumatic amputations.
 African Americans are 4 times more likely to experience diabetes-related amputation than whites.
 In the United States, every 17 seconds someone is diagnosed with diabetes, and every day 230 Americans with diabetes will suffer an amputation.